 How do I make an appeal?

-The appeal process is outlined in Regulation 8, Disciplinary Regulations for Students.
+The appeal process is outlined in the Student Appeals Policy

-You can appeal on one or more of the following groups:
+You can appeal on one or more of the following grounds:

-That there was procedural error in the conduct of the investigation of such a nature as to cause doubt as to the determination reached;
+that there was procedural error in the conduct of the relevant process which may cause doubt as to the determination reached;

-That new evidence has been made available which the Respondent could not reasonably have provided during the investigatory process;
+that new evidence has been made available which the student could not reasonably have provided during the relevant process;

-That there was bias during the procedure of such a nature as to cause doubt as to the determination reached;
+that there was bias during the relevant process which may cause doubt as to the determination reached; pr,

-You must appeal within 14 calendar days of recieving the outcome of your Disciplinary Case.
+You must appeal within 10 working days of receiving the outcome of your case.

 What will the University do with my appeal?

-Reject the appeal case, confirming the original outcome and sanctions;
+to reject the appeal case, confirming the original outcome (and sanctions); or

-Uphold the appeal case, and amend the outcome or sanctions appropriately;
+to uphold the appeal case and amend the outcome (and/or sanctions).

 What if I am still unhappy with the decision?